leahkonma/aviation-website/readme.md

 #### Adding a view
 1. Create a .ejs file for your view in the views directory
-2. Include the navbar.ejs file and footer.ejs file in your view
+2. Include the head.ejs file, navbar.ejs file, and footer.ejs file in your view
     - Ex:

         ```
+        <%- include('head') %>

+        ...

         <%- include('navbar') %>

         Your other code here...